 The sky is gray, but the range clear.
 I can’t stay long, so I take photos and commit to memory this moment.
 I am so lucky to have the view at all and especially to myself.

 I sidle those brittle slanted rock outcroppings, little windows to the view opening and closing.
 A beautiful British hiker approaches, enjoying the view as much as I am.
 She says she’s in no hurry, loves the ‘pastely’ colors and quite enjoyed the hefty climb to this spot.
 I fall a little in love with this girl, wanting her good nature to rub off on me.

 And isn’t that how we become who we are, by imitating and borrowing traits we admire, manners of speech, ways of interacting, an easy smile, a kind word.
 I will never see her again but something stays with me.

 The trail hits a cutoff for a hut but I turn out towards the lake and begin a slow, rollercoaster like descent, up and over every knob – like the Tararuas without the mud – on a narrow ridge, slowly working my way down.

-It’s dusty and a carpet of with rocks and sometimes not loose rocks that need to be climbed with hands.
-It’s 900 meters down, though I often go back up to eventually go down, and very slow careful stepping.
+It’s dusty and a carpet of rocks, sometimes rocks that need to be climbed with hands.
+It’s 900 meters down, though I often go back up to eventually go down with very slow careful stepping.